awsdocs/amazon-rds-user-guide/doc_source/USER_WorkingWithAutomatedBackups.md

 ## Retaining automated backups<a name="USER_WorkingWithAutomatedBackups.Retaining"></a>

+**Note**
+You can only retain automated backups of DB instances, not Multi\-AZ DB clusters\.

 When you delete a DB instance, you can retain automated backups\.

 Retained automated backups contain system snapshots and transaction logs from a DB instance\.
 They also include your DB instance properties like allocated storage and DB instance class, which are required to restore it to an active instance\.

 You can retain automated backups for RDS instances running the MySQL, MariaDB, PostgreSQL, Oracle, and Microsoft SQL Server engines\.